MicrosoftDocs/azure-devops-docs/docs/pipelines/release/integrate-jenkins-vsts-cicd.md

 1. For the **Package or folder** setting, select the ellipsis to browse, and then select your **.war artifact**.

-1. Ensure the **name** for your release pipeline matches the same name you chose earlier during the **Create a Jenkins Service Endpoint and Service Hooks in VSTS** steps.
+1. Ensure the **name** for your release pipeline matches the same name you chose earlier during the **Create a Jenkins service connection and Service Hooks in VSTS** steps.

 1. Click **Save**, and then click **OK** to save the release pipeline.